-Be warned - if you take advantage of their highest leverages, you have entered the most speculative corner of the leveraged cryptocurrency trading niche.
-The platform is also extremely sophisticated and meant for professional traders familiar and comfortable with derivatives trading.
-If you don't really understand what you are getting into, your chance of losing your investment is much, much greater than earning a profit, though you might get lucky in the short run.
+Be warned – if you take advantage of their highest leverages, you have entered the most speculative corner of the leveraged cryptocurrency trading niche.
+The platform is also pretty sophisticated and meant for traders somewhat familiar and comfortable with derivatives trading.
+If you don’t really understand what you are getting into, your chance of losing your investment is greater than earning a profit particularly if you are playing with higher leverages.

 You need to buy bitcoin

 BitMEX uses bitcoin as the engine for their platform.
 They accept no fiat deposits, nor do they accept deposits in the different cryptocurrencies available for trade.
-This means traders can get started with just an email and password, and there is no additional documentation required for withdrawal - withdrawals also processed just in bitcoin.
-Be warned, BitMEX does not accept US traders, and verifies customer location via IP check.
+This means traders can get started with just an email and password, and there is no additional documentation required for withdrawal – withdrawals also processed just in bitcoin.
+BitMEX does not accept US traders, customer location check is limited to IP.

-If you are knowledgeable about derivatives and interested in trading crypto volatility, but you have been held back by your reluctance to actually buy bitcoin, check out our reviews of the best bitcoin exchanges and just take the plunge already.
+If you are knowledgeable about derivatives and interested in trading crypto volatility but you have been held back by your reluctance to actually buy bitcoin, check out our reviews of the best bitcoin exchanges and just take the plunge.

 Cryptocurrency Derivatives with BitMEX

-Bitcoin, being the only accepted currency for deposit, serves as collateral on all trading contracts, regardless of what underlying instruments are being tracking, be it ethereum vs bitcoin, dollar against litecoin, and so on.
+Bitcoin, being the only accepted currency for deposit, serves as collateral on all trading contracts regardless of what underlying instruments are being tracking, be it ethereum vs bitcoin, bitcoin against yen, and so on.

 It is no simple task to develop a platform that can offer leverages up to 100X in a sustainable fashion.
 Their ability to do so rests in no small part on the underlying trading technology, which we will not detail but basically allows for super fast executions, and is up to standard with mainstream derivatives platforms.